 16-year-old Roman stands near her old classroom in Central Tigray, Ethiopia.

-Ethiopia's Tigray Region: Here's What You Need to Know
+Conflict in Ethiopia’s Tigray Region: What to Know About the Humanitarian Crisis

 What is happening in Ethiopia’s Tigray region?